-What’s bright, fresh, smells of summer and heals the driest, most sensitive skin in a flash?
+What’s bright, fresh, smells like bottled sunlight and heals the driest, most sensitive skin in a flash?
 Calendula salve.
 A vintage skincare remedy that’s so powerful, it’s being repurposed by everyone from Korres and Kiehl’s to Jurlique and Farmacie.

 Calendula is a variety of marigold that is excellent for the skin.
 That’s because these small, bright yellow blooms are rich in a variety of organic compounds that are antioxidant, anti-inflammatory, antibacterial, boost collagen production and increase blood flow to the skin cells.